Saint Malo, Louisiana: Family

 The Manilamen of Saint Malo were entirely devoted a subsistence lifestyle based upon fishing and trapping.
 Rarely did women live in the village.
 In fact, there were no women in the community during Hearn's visit.
 If fisherman did have families, they often lived in New Orleans and its environs.
 The reason for this can be attributed to the isolated and harsh conditions of the settlement.
 Manilamen often courted and married Isleño, Cajun, and Indigenous women.
 When it was possible, Manilamen sent profits made from fishing to acquaintances in Manila so that it may be delivered to their families.

 Government

 Due to the isolation of Saint Malo, the Manilamen paid no taxes and the community lacked law enforcement officials.
 The village had never been visited by any official from St. Bernard Parish, the state of Louisiana, or the United States government.
 As a result, the community governed itself.
 In extreme cases, the eldest man of the community would consider disputes and mediate over the situation.
-In the rare case that a given verdict is not accepted, the individual was imprisoned in a “fish-car,” which was a makeshift prison cell.
+In the rare case that a given verdict is not accepted, the individual was imprisoned in a "fish-car," which was a makeshift prison cell.
 The offender generally accepted the terms given to him due to the harsh physical conditions, lack of food, and/or rising tide.

 Religion

-The predominant religion of the Manilamen was Roman Catholicism.
+The predominant religion of the Manilamen was Catholicism.
 Priests rarely went to visit the settlement due to its isolation.